 We carried out research in the MOOC PLENK2010 (The MOOC Personal Learning Environments Networks and Knowledge that was held in the fall of 2010).
 The data collected on this distributed course with 1641 participants has been massive as well.
-Its analysis has kept us and some fellow researchers busy over the past year. #Change11 Farewell to you all. #Change11 “One small step for man, a giant leap for mankind” – Is that the MOOC movement?
+Its analysis has kept us and some fellow researchers busy over the past year.
+The research has resulted in a number of publications and I thought it might be useful to post links to all of our journal articles, conference papers and presentations that were published in relation to PLEs and MOOCs in one space. #Change11 Farewell to you all. #Change11 “One small step for man, a giant leap for mankind” – Is that the MOOC movement?
 OracleDaily » What Lies Beneath: Some Thoughts on MOOCs’ Tech Infrastructure.
 Creating the Connectivist Course.
 When George Siemens and I created the first MOOC in 2008 we were not setting out to create a MOOC.